Strauss-Kahn held in French prostitution probe

 Photographed occasionally out and about in Paris, recently in a scruffy dark grey anorak, he is starting to make a comeback on the international speech circuit but is otherwise rarely seen on the social circuit.

-He is often parodied on "Les Guignols", a television program that uses puppets to satirize politicians, portrayed as a skirt-chaser always wearing a leopard-print bathrobe.
+He is often parodied on "Les Guignols", a television programme that uses puppets to satirise politicians, portrayed as a skirt-chaser always wearing a leopard-print bathrobe.

 Attempted-rape accusations brought against Strauss-Kahn last year by a Parisian writer were shelved by police in October.